 We are committed to working together to build effective, balanced, and compassionate solutions to address many of the issues our neighbourhoods face.
 We work collaborateively with volunteers and our community partners to provide a balanced response to community issues that includes prevention, treatment, harm reduction, and enforcement.

-Community Crime Prevention volunteers engage with the general public in delivering crime prevention programs under the direction of the RCMP by:
+Community Crime Prevention has a volunteer base that engages with the general public in delivering crime prevention programs under the direction of the RCMP by:

 - Attending community events to help police with visibility and community relations.